 The Movement: ETA C07.611

-Powering the new Captain Cook is the ETA C07.
+Powering the new Golden Horse is the ETA C07.
 It is a self-winding movement, with a decent power reserve of around 80 hours.
 This is similar to the Rado Captain Cook Automatic that we have reviewed not too long back ago.

 The watch is fitted with a closed caseback, with the engraved Golden Horse motif.
 Due to the nature of the caseback, we are unable to ascertain the level of finishing for this piece.
 We reckon that the finishing should be of industrial standard, and nothing too extravagant for its price point.